dongwhee-kim/QEC_Exercise/00_Background/README.md

 However, maintaining this loop is a strict race against time.
 On the existing device technology (Google Sycamore), the syndrome extraction circuit completes in approximately **1 µs** **[1, 2]**.
 This imposes a hard time constraint: if the decoding software cannot keep up with the data generation rate (throughput), the backlog grows indefinitely, causing buffer overflow.
 Consequently, designing accurate, real-time decoders is a critical area of research.

-**Note: MWPM decoding latency is permitted to exceed 1 µs.
+**Note: Current Software-based MWPM decoding latency exceeds 1 µs.
 In fact, Google's paper reported an average decoding latency of 63 µs at distance-5, sustained for up to a million cycles using software-based parallel processing [9].**

 ### Summary: Cycle Definitions & Hardware Mapping
 - **Stabilizer Circuit Execution (Steps ❶  $\rightarrow$ ❻)**: Physically executing gates and measurements.